cass-kul/cass-kul.github.io/_exercises/performance.md

 or t1, t1, t2
 ```

-Assume the following cycle times for two processors with different forwarding strategies:
-- Without forwarding: 250ps
-- With full forwarding: 300ps

 ### Exercise 3.1
 Indicate the dependencies in the code and their type: read after write (RAW), write after read (WAR), write
 after write (WAW).